Lullabot/d8_custom_migration/README.md

 # D7 to D8 Custom Migration

-**Note: This module is not something you can blindingly install and use, it requires some adjustment to the specific fields and content types on a particular site.
+**Note: This module is not something you can blindly install and use, it requires some adjustment to the specific fields and content types on a particular site.
 So it should be used as a starting point for your own custom code!
 This code has been used successfully to migrate real-world sites, but your mileage may vary!**

 This module contains custom migration code for miscellaneous D8 fields and content.
 It will migrate a number of custom fields that wouldn't otherwise work, including node reference, user reference, address, geofield, and geolocation.
-It also adds handling for converting numeric formats to text formats, limiting the blocks that are migrated in, and otherwise provide ways to step in and adjust a migration.
+It also adds handling for converting numeric formats to text formats, limiting the blocks that are migrated in, and otherwise providing ways to step in and adjust a migration.

 Everything is done using ```hook_migrate_prepare_row()```, a powerful hook which includes the ability to both alter the source data and alter the migration process steps.
 Each of the include files needs to be adjusted